BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-2/index.md

 ```
 > [Seeders](https://laravel.com/docs/5.8/seeding) are classes that populate database tables with some data.

-The command above will generate a new file called `UsersTableSeeder.php` file in the `database/seeds` directory.
+The command above will generate a new file called `UsersTableSeeder.php` file in `database/seeds` directory.
 Now let's update it with with the following:
 ```php
 // database/seeds/UsersTableSeeder.php